ysfelhamri/Snoopy/README.md

 * The player can move using the arrow keys. `←` `→` `↑` `↓`

-* The level can be paused and unpaused by pressing `enter`.
+* The levels can be paused and unpaused by pressing `enter`.
 Note that pressing `esc` while paused returns to the start menu.

 * The ball only moves diagonally and can change its direction randomly.